 Listening to the strains of the West African kora, one can’t help at times but feel called to the gods.
 Dawda Jobarteh is a virtuoso kora player with a touch that is at times heavenly; at the same time, life’s experiences and experiments have defined his playing in other rich and rewarding ways, taking him beyond the Gambia River of his birth to Europe, and Denmark in particular, where he has lived and worked for several years.

-His forth album traces his travels in sound.
-It’s a testament to his Gambian roots, impactful life abroad, and his mastery; it is also the personal statement of a man engaged in the world.
+His fourth album traces his travels in sound.
+It’s a testament to his Gambian roots, an impactful life abroad, and his mastery of the instrument; it is also the personal statement of a man engaged in the world.